-On Friday, May 01, 2020, the Senior Alien celebrates International Labor Day, International Workers’ Day, or May Day by sending ‘MAYDAY’ Distress Signal for he has no legal right to his wages or earnings contributed to Public Trust Fund that pays the Monthly Retirement Benefit to workers who attained Full Retirement Age.
+On Friday, May 01, 2020, Simon Cyrene, the Senior Alien celebrates International Labor Day, International Workers’ Day, or May Day by sending ‘MAYDAY’ Distress Signal for he has no legal right to his wages or earnings contributed to the Public Trust Fund that pays the Monthly Retirement Benefit to workers who attained the legal full retirement age.

 May Day is a public holiday celebrated on May 1 in many different cultures around the world.
 It is a day of unity, togetherness, and rebirth; a day for everyone to come together and celebrate life as we know it!

 THE UNITED STATES OF AMERICA – A SLAVE STATE:

 President Abraham Lincoln issued the ‘Emancipation Proclamation’ in September 1862 that went into effect on January 01, 1863 freeing the slaves in all territory still at War with the Union.
 The term ‘Free State’ refers to any State of the U.S. in which slavery was forbidden before the Civil War.
 The term ‘Slave State’ refers to any of the States in which slavery was legal before the Civil War.
 After abolishing slavery, the United States Department of Labor was established in 1913 to administer and enforce statutes that promote the welfare, improve the working conditions of all laborers or workforce.
 In modern economic life, the term laborer describes all manual workers whose work is characterized largely by physical exertion, and especially it refers to workers who labor to earn wages on an hourly basis without the benefit of a contractual agreement with their employers.
 The term Labor Law refers to legislation that affects workers, and the conditions of their employment.
 Labor Law is the body of law applied to such matters as employment, remuneration, and conditions of work.